caretcaret/aifromhell/README.md

 ## How to deploy

 TODO: set up GitHub Actions to build and serve through GitHub Pages.
+This should do `npm run build` to build a static site.

+## Notes to self

+TODO grab screenshot of article or something
+TODO set up deployment